San Marino in the Eurovision Song Contest: Voting

 Voting at the Eurovision Song Contest typically consists of 50 percent public televoting and 50 percent jury deliberation.
 From 2009 to 2015, the jury and public votes were combined and presented as one.
 San Marino does not organise a televote, however, due to their use of Italy's phone network, and because the small number of potential televoters would not meet the minimum voting threshold set by the EBU.
 As such, the Sammarinese vote was based solely on their jury during these contests.
 For the 2016 contest, the EBU introduced a new voting system where the jury and televoting points would be presented separately.
 If no televote was available, they would instead simulate a composite score using average televoting results from an undisclosed pre-selected group of countries.
 SMRTV objected to this format, particularly because the EBU would not divulge which countries they would use to create the result and because half of San Marino's points would be determined by others.
 For the 2017 contest, SMRTV proposed to enable televoting by Sammarinese residents through the use of a statistically representative panel of viewers, similar to the process used at the time in Italy's Sanremo Music Festival.
 The panel would watch the shows of the contest live and vote during the normal televoting period; their vote would then be used as the country's televote.
 If any issues arose, the old format could be used as a backup.
 However, the EBU denied this request in March 2017, and the rules had since remained unchanged in this regard.

 At the 2022 contest, San Marino's jury vote was found to have irregular voting patterns during the second semi-final, along with five other nations.
 Consequently, these countries were given substitute aggregated jury scores for both the second semi-final and the final, calculated from the corresponding jury scores of countries with historically similar voting patterns as determined by the pots for the semi-final allocation draw for that contest.
 Their televoting scores were unaffected.
 The Flemish broadcaster VRT later reported that the juries involved had made agreements to vote for each other's entries to secure qualification to the final.

 For the 2023 contest, the voting system underwent several changes, including a return of full televoting to determine the qualifiers from the semi-finals.
-In the event that a country cannot deliver a televoting result, a backup jury result would be used, with the jury points doubled for the final.
-This change allowed for the Sammarinese vote to be based solely on their jury for the first time since 2015, however, the procedure of using calculated scores would still be used in the event that the Sammarinese jury is disqualified.
+In the event that a country cannot deliver a televoting result in a semi-final, a backup jury result would be used.
+This change allowed for the Sammarinese vote in the semi-finals to be based solely on its jury, however, the procedure of using calculated scores would still be used in the event that the Sammarinese jury is disqualified.